Engee documentation

 Details

-Define a generating polynomial as a binary vector with coefficients in descending order of degree.
+Define the generating polynomial as a binary vector with coefficients in descending order of degrees.
 The length of the vector is equal to the degree of the polynomial plus 1.

 Default value